euphonie/study-notes/Computer Science/Theory/Natural Language Processing/Voice User Interfaces/Speech Recognition.md

 # Language Models
 - The job of a language model is to inject the language knowledge into the words to text step in speech recognition
 - Provides a layer between words and text to solve ambiguity in spelling and context
-- The likelihood of a w
+- The likelihood of a word in a given order can be thought as a probability distribution over many different words.
+The likelihood that the particular word sequence could have been produced by the audio signal.
+- A statistical language model provides a probability distribution over sequences of wo
+$$
+P(signal|w_1,w_2)
+$$

 # Tools
 - Corpus